 New York Property Tax Appeals — The Complete Guide

 NY's appeal landscape is fragmented by jurisdiction.
 Most counties use a Board of Assessment Review (BAR) at the town/city level, escalating to Small Claims Assessment Review (SCAR) for owner-occupied 1-3 family residences.
 Nassau County uses an Assessment Review Commission (ARC) with a Jan 2 – Mar 2 filing window.
-NYC has a separate Tax Commission system (NYC boroughs are not covered in this guide; planned for Year 2 expansion).
+NYC has a separate Tax Commission system covering all five boroughs (see the New York City section below).
 The 4th Tuesday of May (May 26, 2026) is the default Grievance Day for most NY localities — Suffolk County uses the 3rd Tuesday (May 19, 2026).

 The 30-second answer